Braga, Portugal

 Jardim de Santa Bárbara

-You could make a day of exploring the city by foot.
-Take in the beauty of the impressive architecture of the city while seeing an abundance of azulejos- Portugal’s famous tiles found on houses, buildings and streets.
+You can make a day of exploring the city on foot.
+Take in the beauty of the impressive architecture of the city while seeing an abundance of azulejos- Portugal’s famous tiles found on houses, buildings, and streets.

 Rua dom Diogo de Sousa, Braga